-Cinta Putra has served as a member of our board of directors since November 2002 but has informed us that she does not plan to stand for re-election at the 2017 Annual Meeting of Stockholders.
+Cinta Putra has served as a member of our board of directors since November 2002.
 Ms. Putra was a co-founder of Everbridge and served as our Chief Executive Officer from November 2002 to September 2011 and as our Chief Financial Officer and Senior Vice President, Business Operations from September 2011 to November 2014.
 Since November 2016, Ms. Putra has served as the President and Chief Executive Officer of Kodaina, Inc., an investment management company, and since January 2016, she has served as the Chief Executive Officer of Eve Hansen LP, a cosmetics company.
 Our board of directors believes that Ms. Putra's deep understanding of our business and technology and her role as a co-founder of our company qualify her to serve on our board of directors.